Jason-Hargrove/100-days-of-code-part-2/README.md

 # 100 Days Of Code - logs

+### Day 42: May 6, 2022

+**Today's Progress:** Azure Advisor Security Assistance.
+Working with Azure Blueprints.

+**Thoughts:** Busy work week, and and home.
+Have an art demo tommrow I've bee preping for through the week, but somehow managed to squeeze in time for codeing study.
+Beem getting plenty of CSS at work, so I'm feeling good about prosuing MongoDB and Azue onm my 100 Days at the moment.

 ### Day 41: May 5, 2022

 **Today's Progress:** MongoDB U. Updating documents in data explorer and shell.